 What do I need to know as a landlord in QLD?

-Landlord insurance works more or less the same no matter what state you are in.
-However, there are some differences between states around the rights and responsibilities of landlords and tenants and these could have an impact on insurance claims down the road.
+There are some differences between states around the rights and responsibilities of landlords and tenants and these could have an impact on insurance claims down the road.
 Here's what's different in Queensland:

 - Bond and advance rent.
 You can legally collect four week's bond on places that rent for $700 per week or less.
 There are no bond limits for places you rent for more than that.
 The maximum advance rent you can charge for any rental is one month for fixed-term agreements and two weeks for periodic agreements.